pculture/codeship-creds/README.md

-This is a little utility to copy codeshrip credentials from one repository to another.
+This is a little utility to copy codeship credentials from one repository to another.